wwarthen/RomWBW/ReadMe.txt

 several custom applications.
 These applications are functional on all of the OS variants included with RomWBW.

-The following custom applications are found on the RomWBW ROM disk and are, therefore, globally available.
+The following custom applications are found on the ROM disk and are, therefore, globally available.

   --------------------------------------------------------------------------
   Application   Description